fiolj/sparta/doc/web/accelerate_kokkos.rst

 **Compile for CPU-only (MPI plus OpenMP threading):**

-NOTE: To build with Kokkos support for OpenMP threading, your compiler must support the OpenMP interface.
+.. note:: To build with Kokkos support for OpenMP threading, your compiler must support the OpenMP interface.
 You should have one or more multi-core CPUs so that multiple threads can be launched by each MPI task running on a CPU.

 Use a C++11 compatible compiler and set KOKKOS_ARCH variable in /src/MAKE/Makefile.kokkos_omp as described above.
 Then do the following: